Smedley Butler: Death

-Upon his retirement, Butler bought a home in Newtown Square, Pennsylvania, where he lived with his wife.
+After his retirement, Butler bought a home in Newtown Township, Delaware County, Pennsylvania, where he lived with his wife.
 In June 1940, he checked himself into the hospital after becoming sick a few weeks earlier.
-His doctor described his illness as an incurable condition of the upper gastro-intestinal tract that was probably cancer.
+His doctor described his illness as an incurable condition of the upper gastro-intestinal tract, which was reported to be cancer.
 His family remained by his side, even bringing his new car so he could see it from the window.
 He never had a chance to drive it.
 On June 21, 1940, Smedley Butler died at Naval Hospital, Philadelphia.

-The funeral was held at his home, attended by friends and family as well as several politicians, members of the Philadelphia police force and officers of the Marine Corps.
+The funeral was held at his home, attended by friends and family as well as several politicians, members of the Philadelphia police force, and officers of the Marine Corps.
 He was buried at Oaklands Cemetery in West Goshen Township, Pennsylvania.
-After his death, his family maintained his home as it was when he died, including a large quantity of memorabilia he collected throughout his storied career, until 2014.
+His modest gravestone is located in Section B-1 (see site map).
+After his death, until 2014, his family maintained his home as it was when he died, including a large quantity of memorabilia he collected throughout his storied career.